cisco-intersight/terraform-provider-intersight/website/docs/d/iam_api_key.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
+* `hash_algorithm`:(string)The cryptographic hash algorithm to calculate the message digest.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `private_key`:(string)Holds the private key for the API key.
 * `purpose`:(string)The purpose of the API Key.
+* `signing_algorithm`:(string)The signing algorithm used by the client to authenticate API requests to Intersight.The following key generation schemes are supported:1.
+RSASSA-PSS, as defined in RFC 8017 [RFC8017], Section 8.1,2.
+ECDSA P-256, as defined in ANSI X9.62-2005 ECDSA and FIPS 186-4,3.
+Ed25519ph, Ed25519ctx, and Ed25519, as defined in RFC 8032 [RFC8032], Section 5.1.The signing algorithm must be compatible with the key generation specification.